 Because of this headlessness, expanding direct-to-consumer companies is significantly more flexible.
 Whereas traditional eCommerce systems may be constrained in terms of design and functionality, going headless allows you to personalize your front-end or presentation layer further.
 You may design a professionally branded, memorable shopping experience while retaining your existing back-end.

-For example, when consumers click a Buy Now button on their smartphone, the headless eCommerce system’s display layer sends an API request to the application layer to process the order.
+One of the most foundational headless commerce examples is when consumers click a Buy Now button on their smartphone, the headless eCommerce system’s display layer sends an API request to the application layer to process the order.
 The application layer makes another API call to the application layer to display the status of the customer’s order.

 With traditional platforms, the front-end of an online business is tightly linked to the back-end, leaving limited space for easy modification.
 For UI upgrades, back-end modifications are required, and additional user interfaces also necessitate back-end changes.
 Because the effort required always included both front-end and corresponding back-end modifications, this strategy allows for tailored consumer experiences.
 Still, it does not make them as smooth and hassle-free as feasible.